MarshedToMallow/Sorting-Visualizer/README.md

 ## Quicksort (Custom - Triple Pivot)

 Rather than a single random pivot, three random elements are picked and the element between the other two is then selected as the pivot.
+The intention is to get an element which is likely closer to the median.